Verse 46

 “O death.”
 This triumphant exclamation is the commencement of the fourth division of the chapter, the practical consequences of the doctrine.
 It is such an exclamation as every man with right feelings will be disposed to make, who contemplates the ravages of death; who looks upon a world where in all forms he has reigned, and who then contemplates the glorious truth, that a complete and final triumph has been obtained over this great enemy of the happiness of man, and that man would die no more.
 It is a triumphant view which bursts upon the soul as it contemplates the fact that the work of the second Adam has repaired the ruins of the first, and that man is redeemed; his body will be raised; not another human being should die, and the work of death should be ended.
 Nay, it is more.
 Death is not only at an end; it shall not only cease, but its evils shall be repaired; and a glory and honor shall encompass the body of man, such as would have been unknown had there been no death.
 No commentary can add to the beauty and force of the language in this verse; and the best way to see its beauty, and to enjoy it, is to sit down and think of death; of what death has been, and has done; of the millions and millions that have died; of the earth strewn with the dead, and “arched with graves;” of our own death; the certainty that we must die, and our parents, and brothers, and sisters, and children, and friends; that all, all must die; and then to suffer the truth, in its full-orbed splendor, to rise upon us, that the time will come when death shall be at an end.
 Who, in such contemplation, can refrain from the language of triumph, and from hymns of praise?

 Thy victory - Since the dead are to rise; since all the graves are to give up all that dwell in them; since no man will die after that, where is its victory?
 It is taken away.
 It is despoiled.
 The power of death and the grave is vanquished, and Christ is triumphant over all.
 It has been well remarked here, that the words in this verse rise above the plain and simple language of prose, and resemble a hymn, into which the apostle breaks out in view of the glorious truth which is here presented to the mind.
-The whole verse is indeed a somewhat loose quotation from Hosea 13:14, which we translate,
+The whole verse is indeed a somewhat loose quotation from Hosea 13:14

 “O death, I will be thy plagues;